 Standard Marine Survey - Pre-purchase: Survey is highly recommended prior to any boat purchase.
 Purchasing a Boat is a major investment just like buying a House and it should be inspected prior to purchase.
 Equipment on the boat will be inventoried and tested if power is available, standing and running rigging are inspected.
 Sails will be inventoried if they are available at the time of inspection but they will not be inspected in detail.
 Ideally this Sail inspection should be performed by a Sail Maker in a Sail-makers Loft where each sail can be spread out and thoroughly inspected for wear, tears and worn stitching.
 Electronics as well as mechanical equipment are tested, photographed and defects recorded.
 Following the survey, a formal report outlining condition, defects and recommendations, together with pictures and a market valuation based on condition is submitted to the client.

-Sea Trial: Sea Trials are normally performed separately and after the vessel has been launched and fully commissioned.
+Sea Trial: Sea Trials are normally performed separately and after the vessel has been Surveyed, launched and fully commissioned.
 The Current Owner must be present in order to operate the Vessel.
 Limit the crew to the Current Owner, Purchaser and Spouse, the Surveyor and a Marine Engine Mechanic if desired.
 Hatches are open and steps removed while under way and a Sea Trial can be a dangerous place for children or too many observers.
 Systems and Electronics are tested and the drive system(s) are observed underway.